 Last year’s Galaxy Watch 4 was the first to feature software jointly developed by Google and Samsung.
 It was still called Wear OS, as has been Google’s smartwatch operating system name for years now, but with the ‘powered by Samsung’ suffix slapped on the end.

 This made for a version of Wear OS that felt more like an in-house Samsung operating system.
-We expect this trend to continue with the Galaxy Watch 5, with Samsung’s presence felt even more strongly across the OS.
+We expect this trend to continue with the Galaxy Watch 5, which is said to run Google’s Wear OS 3.5 operating system with Samsung’s One UI Watch interface.

 Most importantly, we hope Samsung stops locking out owners of non-Samsung smartphones from the watch’s key features.
 We understand iPhone users not being invited to the party (the Apple Watch only works with iPhones, after all), but we’re not fans of Samsung locking out other Android users from the Galaxy Watch 4’s ECG and blood pressure apps.